Best Of17 min read

 • No direct indexing (Wealthfront does this better)

-• Premium tier is expensive vs. competitors like Schwab
+• Premium tier is pricey compared to Schwab

 • Limited individual stock exposure

-Hot take: Betterment's lack of direct indexing is a real gap for accounts over $100K.
+Real talk: Betterment's missing direct indexing is a legitimate gap for accounts over $100K.
 But for 90% of passive investors?
-It's the right call, full stop.
-And look, if you're just getting started and feel paralyzed by options, Betterment's onboarding alone is worth something — it's one of the smoothest in the industry.
+It's honestly the right call.
+And look, if you're overwhelmed by choices and stuck paralyzed, Betterment's onboarding alone has real value — it's one of the smoothest experiences in the industry.

 #2.
 Wealthfront — Best for Tax Optimization